In just five decades, Stony Brook University has established itself as one of America’s most dynamic public universities.

 The Times Higher Education World University Rankings places us among the top 1 percent of all the universities in the world.
 Nobel laureates, Guggenheim fellows, and MacArthur grant winners teach on our campus, making it a magnet for outstanding students.
 A member of the elite Association of American Universities, Stony Brook is one of the 61 best research institutions in North America.

-The University offers more than 200 majors, minors, and combined-degree programs for undergraduates, 140 graduate programs, and has 25,000 students.
+The University offers more than 200 majors, minors, and combined-degree programs for undergraduates, 140 graduate programs, and has more than 26,000 students.

 - Region: Northeast